TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/FileModule/Index.rst

 Clipboard
 ---------

-There's a clipboard just like in the *List* module.
+There's a clipboard just like in the :guilabel:`List` module.

 .. include:: /Images/AutomaticScreenshots/FilelistModule/FileClipboard.rst.txt

-Using the action icons, files can be renamed or replaced (just hover over the icons and you will get a help text).
+The handling is the same as the description used in the :ref:`Advanced clipboard usage
+<advanced_clipboard_usage>`.

 .. index:: Files; Upload